arthursw/wetlands/README.md

 The name ***Wetlands*** comes from the tropical *environments* where anacondas thrive.

 [Appose Python](https://github.com/apposed/appose-python) is a great alternative to Wetlands.
 It even provides the ability to run Java environments (see [Appose Java](https://github.com/apposed/appose-java)) and share memory between the Python world and the Java world.
 There are other minor differences between the two libraries.
-For example, Wetlands provide a tool to debug external environments.
+For example, Wetlands provides integrated debugging tools to attach VS Code or PyCharm to isolated environments for step-through debugging with breakpoints.
+See the [Debugging guide](https://arthursw.github.io/wetlands/latest/debugging/) for more information.

 ---